historic-trails/website/docs/sites/Fort-larned.md

 {%raw%}{% include figure.html
   class="img-right"
   width="33%"
-  caption="This image depict a train traveling the recencently compleate santa fe railroad" src="images/Fort-lennard-md.jpg.jpg"
+  caption="This a modern view of the fort" src="images/"fort larned.jpg"
 %}{%endraw%}
  The fort is a military institution constructed of stone that was built in Pawnee, Texas in 1854.
 It was created for the purpose of patrolling the Santa Fe trail.